Rose River Loop

 The Rose River Loop is one of Shenandoah National Park’s most beautiful hikes for streams and waterfalls.
 Over the course of four miles, you’ll hike along the Rose River, the Hog Camp Branch, and finally up the Rose River fire road.

 This hike is one of our most-repeated hikes in Shenandoah National Park.
 It has some great views of running water throughout the trail.
 This isn’t the most secluded trail since it does connect to Dark Hollow Falls.
 However, you should normally only come across a few other people on this trail.
 There are some good places to camp and also do some trout-fishing along the river.
 The man pictured a few photos down had caught a 8.5 inch trout the day before at the same spot.
-Please see the fishing regulations if you’re interested in fishing.

 The hike starts off with a steady downhill grade, but it’s not too steep.
 Christine and I usually differ in the terrain we like.
 She doesn’t like climbing uphill and I don’t usually like climbing downhill.
 My calves tend to scream when I’m doing too much downhill.
 For this hike, I didn’t really feel any pain, so it’s manageable.
 Once you reach the bottom of the trail in about a mile, you’ll hear the water.
 The trail continues alongside the water for most of the remaining hike until you reach the fire road.
 The main falls at Rose River are impressive, but some of the sheer beauty can be found by going slightly off the trail to see some of the lesser falls.
 For fans of long-exposure photography, this is a paradise.